 - While commodities tend to perform well under liquidity programs due to their inherent leverage.
-Oil has continued to languish under the problems of over-supply and weak sector dynamics. - There is a short-term buy signal for oil, but the price failed at the downtrend and has now broken back down below the 200-dma. - We are starting to dig around the sector for some trading opportunities, but setups look terrible.
-We will keep you appraised in our weekly position report. - Short-Term Positioning: Neutral - Last Week: No position - This Week: No position - Stop-loss for any existing positions is \$54. - Long-Term Positioning: Bearish
+Oil has continued to languish under the problems of over-supply and weak sector dynamics.

+- There is a short-term buy signal for oil, and oil prices finally rallied this week to the top of the downtrend channel.
+It is important for oil to break above \$60 to set up a trade in the energy space.

+- We are starting to dig around the sector for some trading opportunities.
+Read our report on the site:

+- Collecting Tolls On The Energy Express

+- Short-Term Positioning: Neutral

+- Last Week: No position

+- This Week: No position

+- Stop-loss for any existing positions is \$54.

+- Long-Term Positioning: Bearish